 If hedge funds do not already have proprietary trading strategies, it would be wise for them to start getting into that business or increase their current proprietary trading desks.
 Fund subscriptions are likely to increase.
 Private Equity funds will also be able to take advantage if big banks are forced to dissolve or separate their private equity arms.
 Private equity funds will most likely see an increase of investors to their funds.
 Therefore, more money will start to flow into these funds that are leaving the banks.
 The larger funds will get bigger and other small to medium sized funds will start to adapt and create new strategies in order to accommodate new investors and new positions.

-During President Obama’s State of the Union address, he made a remark of how the bank bail-out was “as popular as a root canal”.
-He vowed to take on lobbyists who are trying to stifle financial reform and that it is a fight he is willing to have.
-For President Obama, bank bashing is good politics for him now especially after the bruising he has taken on Health Care reform.
+During President Obama’s State of the Union address, he made a remark about how the bank bail-out was “as popular as a root canal.”
+He vowed to take on lobbyists who are trying to stifle financial reform and

 Previous financial reforms have had some unintended results.
 Regulation Q was a reform that restricted the interest rate that banks could pay on deposits.
 Many investors ended up in the Euromarket and with money-market funds where dollars were then accumulating outside of the US.
 Enforcement of the Basel Rules was another example.
 This was an incentive for banks to hold AAA rated securities which required less capital to be held against them.
 Eventually, there was a shortage of AAA rated bonds.
 The financial gurus then devised complex securities called collateralized debt obligations (CDO’s) based on sub-prime mortgages.
 CDO’s did not have a happy ending.